 "His wife was barren and had borne no children."
 (Jg 13:3)

 In these last days of Advent, the same is true of us.
-Our role in the ongoing story of God's love for the world, while sometimes muddy and confusing, is radically important to God.
+Our roles in the ongoing story of God's love for the world, while sometimes muddy and confusing, are radically important to God.
 God wants to speak through us, to announce good news, not only through the strengths and gifts we each have, but through our willingness to endure weakness and suffering for the sake of building God's reign.

 Today, pray to be fruitful for God's sake.

 What are the gifts God has given you for the sake of others?